 Emotional abuse can be a form of psychological trauma that has an impact on the nervous system similar to physical trauma.
 One effect of ongoing emotional abuse is complex post-traumatic stress disorder, or PTSD.
 PTSD causes a variety of symptoms that can make everyday life significantly harder to endure.

 Healing is possible for anyone who has suffered from child abuse.
-Experiencing love, care and stability are all important to the healing process.
-Trauma-informed care integrates knowledge about trauma into policies, procedures, and practices while actively avoiding re-traumatization.
-Trauma-informed care is a vital part of providing healing to the children in Upbring’s care.
-It is practiced by Upbring’s Foster In Texas parents and those who work at Upbring’s programs, including their children’s centers, education programs and foster care.
+Child Abuse Prevention Month 2023 reminds us that experiencing love, care and stability are all important to a child’s healing process.
+Trauma-informed care integrates knowledge about trauma into policies, procedures, and practices while actively avoiding re-traumatization, and it’s a vital part of providing healing to the children in Upbring’s care.
+It is practiced by our Foster In Texas parents and those who work at Upbring programs, including our children’s centers, education programs and foster care.

 Be a part of our mission to break the cycle of child abuse by learning to spot the signs of child abuse and sharing this article with your friends and family.